-Although you have chosen the perfect escape for you and your horse, there may be times when you just want to get out and about on your own.
+Although you have chosen the perfect escape, there may be times when you just want to get out and about on your own.
 There is a huge variety of things to do around Moorehouse Farm, some of which are listed below.
 However, if you just want to ‘play it by ear’ when you get here, let us know what you feel like doing and we’ll recommend some places of interest or things to do.

 Moorehouse Farm is situated just 3.5 miles from Oswestry, the third largest town in Shropshire and home to a selection of bars and restaurants that cater for all tastes.
 Located only 5 miles from the Welsh border, Oswestry enjoys a mixed English and Welsh heritage.

 Wye Valley Falconry